-This Framework Operation to be entered into with financial intermediaries under the Climate & Infrastructure Funds Product.
+Framework Operation to be entered into with financial intermediaries under the Climate & Infrastructure Funds Product.

-The Sub-Projects under this Framework Operation are climate and infrastructure funds that will act as financial intermediaries and will address backbone infrastructure and Industrial ecosystems in energy, transport, environment, digital connectivity.
+The Sub-Projects under this Framework Operation are climate and infrastructure funds that will act as financial intermediaries and will address backbone infrastructure and Industrial ecosystems in energy, transport, environment, digital connectivity and social infrastructure.

 Financial intermediaries are expected to invest the majority of their capital in new/greenfield projects or refurbishment or expansion of existing assets.
 Financial intermediaries are typically expected to take a majority or significant minority shares in the underlying investments, with appropriate control rights to take an active role in the structuring and management of the underlying assets, thereby immediately contribution to the deployment of Capex on the ground.

-With this, the financial intermediaries will contribute to the implementation of the EU Green Deal, the Regulation (EU) 2019/2089 as regards EU Climate Transition Benchmarks, EU Paris-aligned Benchmarks and sustainability-related disclosures for benchmarks, the EC's digital strategy (Europe's Digital Decade), the EC Circular Economy Action Plan, and the Waste Framework Directive.
+The financial intermediaries will, inter alia, contribute to the implementation of the EU Green Deal, the Regulation (EU) 2019/2089 as regards EU Climate Transition Benchmarks, EU Paris-aligned Benchmarks and sustainability-related disclosures for benchmarks, the EC's digital strategy (Europe's Digital Decade), the RePowerEU plan, the EC Circular Economy Action Plan, and the Waste Framework Directive.